Curriculum and School Improvement

 Advisory Council Member: Trey Michael, State Director, Career and Technical Education, North Carolina Department of Public Instruction

-State Coordinator: Cheryl Cox
+State Coordinator: TBA

 Schools, districts and states contract with SREB to implement Making Schools Work and receive targeted school improvement services such as professional development, instructional coaching and technical assistance.

 Five North Carolina districts contracted with SREB for direct services in 2018-19.

 SREB will deliver 143 days of on-site coaching and on-site professional development in these districts.